Instant Adhesives Guide

 Here are some resources about instant bond adhesives you can find on Gluespec.

-Case Study: Creating Reliable, Corrosion-Free Bonds
+• Case Study: Creating Reliable, Corrosion-Free Bonds

 UV Light Cure Adhesives

 UV light cure adhesives are designed to cure or harden when exposed to ultraviolet (UV) light.
-These adhesives typically consist of a polymerizable resin and a photoinitiator.
+They typically consist of a polymerizable resin and a photoinitiator.
 When the adhesive is exposed to UV light, the photoinitiator undergoes a chemical reaction, which initiates the polymerization or crosslinking of the resin, causing the adhesive to harden.

-Unlike heat-cure adhesives, UV light-cure adhesives do not require energy-intensive ovens.
-Instead, lamps that produce specific wavelengths of light are used.
 UV light cure adhesives are also free of solvents and available in one-part formulations that do not contain volatile organic compounds (VOCs) or require time-consuming mixing.
 Glass is a commonly used substrate material because it transmits light.

 For design engineers, it’s important to consider that UV light cure adhesives are designed to cure at specific wavelengths that are measured in nanometers (nm).
 The lamps that are used are specified by size or cure area, spectral output or wavelength, and power in W/cm2.
 The key is to use a lamp with a spectral output and intensity that matches the requirements of the adhesive.